 - Ask someone to help you when using the sling for the first time.

 - Be alert to your own safety—slings can affect the way you move, particularly on stairs.
-Be alert for things that may fall on the baby for example, hot drinks.

 - Be aware your activity may loosen the sling or the baby inside the sling.